Firefighter uses circular saw to cut the carriage bolts of a drop bar simulator.

 A RIT search team receives instruction after locating a downed firefighter during a RIT deployment drill (notice the simulated walls, obstructions and debris used to simulate a RIT deployment in a warehouse/big box structure).

-Firefighter using a single compartment dollhouse to demonstrate air tracks, ventilation limited fire behavior and various aspects of reading smoke.
+Firefighter using a single compartment dollhouse to demonstrate air tracks, ventilation limited fire behavior and various aspects of reading smoke., Firefighter using a single compartment dollhouse to demonstrate air tracks, ventilation limited fire behavior and various aspects of reading smoke.

 Scaled dollhouse used to demonstrate the effectiveness of compartmentalization, fire development and behavior.
 Photo Stefan Svensson